shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 # 60 Days of Udacity Challenge

+### Day 47

+Revisited lesson 23 about storage and DBs.

+**Link of the day**

+OctoLinker is a browser extension for GitHub, that turns language-specific statements like include require or import into links. https://octolinker.now.sh/

+**Quote of the day:**

+*"Sometimes it's better to leave something alone, to pause, and that's very true of programming."* — Joyce Wheeler

+---

 ### Day 46

 It was my offline day, I spent it with my family and the Pragmatic Programmer book which is great btw.